Measure the point-to-point, volt-ampere characteristics of LEDs of different colors (red, yellow, green, blue, and white).

 |Color||λ / nm|

-Calculate the value of Planck's constant for all monochrome LED and average the obtained values.
+Calculate the value of Planck's constant for all monochrome LEDs and average the values obtained.

 Compare the determined value of Planck's constant with a theoretical value.
-Rather, it is an estimate of the order of magnitude (with respect to the configuration of the experiment), but it should correspond.
+It is more of an order of magnitude estimate (with respect to the configuration of the experiment), but it should match.